andasan/sakura-vancouver/README.md

 # Sakura Vancouver
-A web application that locates different species of Cherry Blossoms across Metro Vancouver.
+A web application that locates different species of Cherry Blossoms across Metro Vancouver!

 ### Update
 Added geolocation for user